AlttiRi/keep-lister/README.md

 **Mega.nz folders**

-Also it supports mega.nz folder links (like this: `https://mega.nz/folder/ABcDE123#XXX`).
+Also, it supports mega.nz folder links (like this: `https://mega.nz/folder/ABcDE123#XXX`).

 Just paste them in the search field.